google/earthengine-community/tutorials/landsat-etm-to-oli-harmonization/index.md

 Thematic Mapper (TM), Enhanced Thematic Mapper Plus (ETM+), and Operational Land Imager (OLI) are used in this tutorial.
-They are closely related and and relatively easy to consolidate into a consistent time series that produces a continous times series record from 1984 to the present at a cadance of 16 days per sensor with 30 meter spatial resolution.
-The seminal Multispectral Scanner intrument extents the Landsat record back to 1972, but its data are quite different making integration with later sensors challenging, though no impossible ([Savage et al., 2018](https://www.mdpi.com/1999-4907/9/4/157);
+They are closely related and and relatively easy to consolidate into a consistent time series that produces a continuous times series record from 1984 to the present at a cadence of 16 days per sensor with 30 meter spatial resolution.
+The seminal Multispectral Scanner instrument extents the Landsat record back to 1972, but its data are quite different making integration with later sensors challenging, though no impossible ([Savage et al., 2018](https://www.mdpi.com/1999-4907/9/4/157);
 [Vogeler et al., 2018](https://www.sciencedirect.com/science/article/abs/pii/S0034425718300579))